department-of-veterans-affairs/next-build/READMEs/test-strategy.md

 ## Tool Traceability Matrix

 The following is a traceability matrix correlating the types of tests we want to perform with the tools we may use to perform them.
 In some cases, multiple tools will be used to address a single type of test.
-For instance, TypeScript expands ESLint's ability to lint our code.

 | Type\Tool           | TypeScript | ESLint | Prettier | Jest | Cypress | DataDog |
 | ------------------- | ---------- | ------ | -------- | ---- | ------- | ------- |